 SCREEN: Show executing conda activate ImAge_workflow

-Open the workflow/main.py (workflow-main) file in a code or text editor such as Notepad to configure the analysis parameters [1].
+Open the workflow/main.py (workflow-main) file in a code or text editor such as VS code or Notepad to configure the analysis parameters [1].
 Set the project name by assigning the variable p to a short, file system–safe identifier used to organize outputs [2].

 SCREEN: Show workflow/main.py opened in the editor with the parameters section visible.